weecology/forecasting-dynamics-course/syllabus.md

 #### **Course Schedule**

-The details course schedule is available on the course site on Canvas.
+The details course schedule is available on the [course website](https://weecology.github.io/forecasting-dynamics-course/Canvas).

 **Disclaimer:** This syllabus represents our current plans and objectives.
 As we go through the semester, those plans may need to